tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - SCPs that are attached to the root of the organization
 - SCPs that are attached to an OU
 - SCPs that are attached to an account

+- SCPs are account permissions boundaries
+- SCPs limit what the account (including the account root user) can do